UnsignedLemon/RISC-V/README.md

 * `memoryData` is the memory of the simulator.
 * `R[0] ~ R[31]` are the valid registers.
 * `B1 ~ B4` are the between-process buffers that store temporary results of function units.
+* `PC` is the program counter.
+There's a complex predictor to determine jump & branch addresses.

-**NOTICE: all the register parts are updated on the rise edge of clock.**
+**NOTICE: all the register parts are updated on the rise edge of clock.
+In WB process, it only changes their input value, while their output value is changed on the next cycle.**

 ### Function units part:
 * `IF`: fetch data (data from PC) and do basic operations, such as acquiring `opcode` for prediction usage.